- Sudden increase in interest rates (e.g. in 1992, UK government increased rates to 15%)

 - This affected many firms who had been exposed to the sub-prime lending.
 It also affected a wide variety of firms who now have difficulty borrowing money.
 For example, biotech companies rely on ‘high risk’ investment and are now struggling to get enough funds.

-- The slow down in borrowing has contributed to a slowing economy with the possibility of recession in the US a real problem.
+- The slow down in borrowing has contributed to a slowing economy with the possibility of a recession in the US a real problem.

 Credit Crunch in the UK